Last updated: 2nd November 2020

-For FAQ’s about coronavirus and using Rated People, head here.
+For FAQ’s about coronavirus and using Rated People, head to our FAQs.

-For information on government support for trade businesses, head here.
+For information on government support for trade businesses, head to our Trade Advice Centre.

 It’s important that we all follow the government guidelines on reducing the spread of COVID-19, or coronavirus.
 So, we brought together some top tips for tradespeople with the latest government advice, to help you keep yourself and your customers safe whilst you’re working.